Sanjib-Chowdhury/Set-Environment-Variable/README.md

     Purpose:
      Corporate users most often can not change proxy settings for System traffic or from Non-PAC aware
      Applications.
-Most common issues observed with Non-PAX aware applications are -
+Most common issues observed with Non-PAC aware applications are -
      Cannot connect to proxy, 407 proxy authentication required, [SSL: CERTIFICATE_VERIFY_FAILED]

      This script helps DevOps/ Developers & Security engineers to add permanent Environment Variable